What’s McDonald’s 🍔 New Pricing Strategy? Pricing out of the Slump

 Too much choice is a bad thing

-The concern here is that the reconfigured dollar menu last year gave McDonald’s customers too many additional items to add to their orders.
-They found that the more added items in their orders, the lesser the traffic.
+The problem with McDonald’s new reconfigured dollar menu was that it gave McDonald’s customers too many additional items to add to their orders.
+They found that the new menu have a counter-intuitive impact on consumers: i.e., the more added items in their orders, the lesser the traffic the stores received.

 On top of this, individual franchise owners found that they could not easily increase the price of lower end meals.
 A large majority of their loyal customers were lower-income earners and would respond negatively to a price increase to Happy Meals.
 They also found that generic products like coffee were outperforming their keystone products like the Big Mac.
 This indicated that their whole menu pricing structure was no longer in date.
 Increasing the price of their premium items would put them at par with the fast-casual restaurants.
 Increasing the prices of the happy meals and keystone Big Mac would upset many of their loyal customers.
 They found themselves in an increasingly unprofitable price segment experiencing endless price cliffs (positive and negative).

-In the end, menu pricing for MacDonald’s restaurant is a tough act to balance, one which needs to be addressed sooner or later.
+In the end, menu pricing for McDonald’s restaurant is a tough act to balance, one which needs to be addressed sooner or later.

 McDonald’s global pricing strategy

-But lately, McDonald’s has been hit a few setbacks: The company is scaling back openings in emerging markets like China and Russia.
-It cut its annual construction budget to the lowest in more than five years as it opened fewer restaurants in struggling markets like the U.S., Japan and Australia.
+The company is also scaling back its network and reducing the number of openings in emerging markets like China and Russia.
+It has also cut its annual construction budget to the lowest in more than five years as it opened fewer restaurants in struggling markets like the U.S., Japan and Australia.
+Which indicates that it’s looking to build a niche in each region based on region differences and customer value drivers using dynamic revenue management and strategic price setting.

-The burger giant reported a 21 per cent drop in fourth-quarter earnings, faced a food-safety scandal in China and named a new CEO in January, tasked with finding a strategy to regain momentum.
+The burger giant reported a 21% drop in fourth-quarter earnings, faced a food-safety scandal in China and named a new CEO in January, tasked with finding a strategy to regain momentum.

-Here’s what we can all learn from McDonald’s:
+Here’s what we can all learn from McDonald’s business model triumphs and mistakes:

 - Value-based pricing.
 Listen to your customers.
 Make a big effort into something that customers surely want and price accordingly.
 Don’t invest resources on smaller things that they might like.

 - Focus on what you do best.
 Find the one thing that you do best and stick to it.
-The problem for big corporations like McDonald’s is they automatically cut back on staff to remain profitable and rein in on business expenditures to save capital and invest in the business.
 Many leave out the one thing that made them successful in the first place, their customer base.
-Maybe the same is true for McDonald’s..?
+Maybe the same is true for McDonald’s?

 - SKU rationalisation through detailed product cycle analysis: Food analysts suggested dropping McCafe espresso drinks altogether.
 Critics said don’t bother selling coffees because they don’t even cover the costs of the electricity bill used by the machines that make them.